OtherRealms/Shot-Manager-Guide/source/index.rst

 Once installed, simply click **Setup/Update Plugin** in the Deadline sub-panel to install the plug-in.
 This will transfer required files to the repository>custom>plugins folder.

-All enabled shots for enabled scenes in the render list will be submitted.
+All enabled Shots for enabled scenes in the render list will be submitted.
 Ensure that the **Temp Path** (Addon Preferences/Global Batch Render Settings) is not blank and set to the desired location.
 This needs to be a shared location as Deadline will not ingest files.
 In most cases the required Deadline Command will be found automatically however if using macOS/Linux there is a chance it will need to be located manually.

 * Windows looks like: \Program Files\Thinkbox\Deadline10\bin
 * Mac OS looks like: /Applications/Thinkbox/Deadline10/Resources